Lizzie Lape: Antebellum madams

-Lizzie Lape had something in common with several other enterprising madams of her generation, that is, she was raised in Kentucky prior to the Civil War.
+Lape had something in common with several other enterprising madams of her generation, that is, she was raised in Kentucky prior to the Civil War.
 Belle Brezing, the celebrated madam of Lexington, Kentucky upon whom it is believed author Margaret Mitchell based her fictional madam Belle Watling in Gone With The Wind is another.
 Two other highly successful Chicago-based madams sisters, Minna and Ada Simms aka the Everleigh Sisters of the Everleigh Club, were born in Charlottesville, Kentucky.
 Whether any of these Kentuckians knew or inspired each other is not known.